Inc44/dotfiles/COMMAND.md

 `chown user/uid path`: Change the owner of a file or directory

-`cjxl input output.jxl`: Encode JPEG XL image
+`cjxl input output.jxl`: Encode a JPEG XL image

 Options: